 The value of parameter is substituted.
 The braces are required when parameter is a positional parameter with more than one digit, or when parameter is followed by a character which is not to be interpreted as part of its name.
-The parameter is a shell parameter as described above PARAMETERS) or an array reference (Arrays).

-If the first character of parameter is an exclamation point (!), it introduces a level of variable indirection.
+If the first character of parameter is an exclamation point (!), a level of variable indirection is introduced.
 Bash uses the value of the variable formed from the rest of parameter as the name of the variable; this variable is then expanded and that value is used in the rest of the substitution, rather than the value of parameter itself.
 This is known as indirect expansion.
 The exceptions to this are the expansions of \${!prefix\} and \${!name[@]} described below.
 The exclamation point must immediately follow the left brace in order to introduce indirection.